sophos/SOREL-20M/README.md

 ```

 The script used to generate the numpy array files from the database are found in `generate_numpy_arrays_for_lightgbm.dump_data_to_numpy`.
 Note that this script requires approximately as much memory as training the model; a m5.24xlarge or equivalent EC2 instance type is recommended.

+# Frequently Asked Questions

+**Are there any benign samples available?**

+Unfortunately, due to the risk of intellectual property violations, we are not able to make the benign samples freely available.
+The samples are available via ReversingLabs, and anectodally a large number of them also appear to be available via VirusTotal.
+We are not able to provide any further assistance in this respect.

+**I computed the SHA256 for a malware sample and it's different from the SHA256 value suggested by the file name; why?**

+All malware samples have been disarmed as described below; the SHA256 value in the file name is for the original, unmodified file.

+**How were the files disarmed?**

+The OptionalHeader.Subsystem flag and the FileHeader.Machine header value were both set to 0 to prevent accidental execution of the files.

+**Can you provide a tool to re-arm the files, or the original non-disarmed file?**

+Unfortunately, we cannot assist anyone in re-arming the file or in obtaining the original, non-disarmed sample.
+As with the benign files, they are available via ReversingLabs, and also a large number of them appear to be available via VirusTotal.

+**How are the malware/benign labels determined?**

+We use a combination of non-public, internal information as well as a number of static rules and analyses to obtain the ground truth labels.

+**Isn't releasing this data dangerous?**

+As we describe in our [blog post](https://ai.sophos.com/2020/12/14/sophos-reversinglabs-sorel-20-million-sample-malware-dataset/):

+> The malware we’re releasing is “disarmed” so that it will not execute.
+This means it would take knowledge, skill, and time to reconstitute the samples and get them to actually run.
+That said, we recognize that there is at least some possibility that a skilled attacker could learn techniques from these samples or use samples from the dataset to assemble attack tools to use as part of their malicious activities.
+However, in reality, there are already many other sources attackers could leverage to gain access to malware information and samples that are easier, faster and more cost effective to use.
+In other words, this disarmed sample set will have much more value to researchers looking to improve and develop their independent defenses than it will have to attackers.

+**Is the feature extraction code available for me to apply to my own samples?**

+The feature extraction function is available from the [EMBER repository](https://github.com/elastic/ember/) -- specifically we used the `PEFeatureExtractor.feature_vector()` method in [features.py](https://github.com/elastic/ember/blob/master/ember/features.py).

+We parallelized this code and constructed the dataset using Sophos AI internal tools, and are unable to provide this code; please see below for some notes on feature extraction and extending the dataset.

+**How can I add additional files/features to the dataset?**

+We are not accepting additional data for the main dataset.
+To add new features, files, or both to your own personal copy of it, we have the following recommendations:

+1. The `meta.db` sqlite file serves as the index for the LMDB database, and contains metadata and labels.
+At a minimum, for each file, the sqlite database should contain columns for: the file sha256, the malware label, and a first-seen timestamp.
+2. To serialize a feature vector to a LMDB database, each individual sample's feature vector needs to be encoded into a dictionary with a key of zero and a value that is a 1-d list of floats, then serialized via msgpack and compressed via zlib, then inserted into an LMDB database with a key as the hash of the original file.
+If you are extracting new features for the existing files, it's important to note that the filenames of the samples are the sha256 values of the original, non-disarmed files, and so you should just re-use that filename rather than compute the hash of the file yourself.
+3. We obtained best performance for feature extraction using RAM disks wherever possible -- for the files that features are being extracted from at a minimum, and if memory permits, for the LMDB databases as well.

+**What are the .npz file and how do they differ from the LMDB data?**

+The .npz files in the lightGBM-features directory contain features that are identical to the features in the LMDB database (with training, validation, and test splits given as per the timestamps in `config.py`) but converted to flat numpy arrays for convenience in training the lightGBM models.
+They contain only binary labels, no tag information.

+**The values for the "tag" columns are counts, not binary values; why?**

+As described in our [paper](https://arxiv.org/abs/1905.06262) on the tag generation, we parse vendor threat feed information for tokens indicative of the behavioral category of the mwlware; the value in these columns denote the number of tokens we identified for that tag for that sample.
+It may be taken as correlated with the degree of certainty in the tag, but not calibrated to a standard scale.
+For most applications we suggest binarizing this value by zero/non-zero.

 # Copyright and License